RahulGIT24/Chatster/Readme.md

 3. Create group chats
 4. Realtime Chatting
 5. Add or remove users from the group
+6. User can change their details like name and profile pic

 ### Guide to set it up locally